DAIC-tud/docs/content/en/docs/system/_index.md

 Unlike TU Delft's {{< external-link "https://doc.dhpc.tudelft.nl/delftblue/DHPC-hardware/#description-of-the-delftblue-system" "DelftBlue" >}}, DAIC does not have a dedicated storage filesystem.
 This means no `/scratch` space for storing temporary files (see DelftBlue's {{< external-link "https://doc.dhpc.tudelft.nl/delftblue/DHPC-hardware/#description-of-the-delftblue-system" "Storage description" >}} and {{< external-link "https://doc.dhpc.tudelft.nl/delftblue/DHPC-Policies/#disk-quota-and-scratch-space" "Disk quota and scratch space" >}}).
 Instead, DAIC relies on direct connection to the TU Delft network storage filesystem (see {{< external-link "https://tudelft.topdesk.net/tas/public/ssp/content/detail/service?unid=f359caaa60264f99b0084941736786ae" "Overview data storage">}}) from all its nodes, and offers the following types of storage areas:

 ### Personal storage (aka home folder)
 The Personal Storage is private and is meant to store personal files (program settings, bookmarks).
 A backup service protects your home files from both hardware failures and user error (you can restore previous versions of files from up to two weeks ago).
-The available space is limited by a quota limit (since this space is not meant to be used for research data).
+The available space is limited by a quota (see [Quotas](#checking-quota-limits)) and is not intended for storing research data.

 You have two (separate) home folders: one for Linux and one for Windows (because Linux and Windows store program settings differently).
 You can access these home folders from a machine (running Linux or Windows OS) using a command line interface or a browser via {{< external-link "https://webdata.tudelft.nl/" "TU Delft's webdata" >}}.
 For example, Windows home has a `My Documents` folder. `My documents` can be found on a Linux machine under `/winhome/<YourNetID>/My Documents`